TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

 installation for typo3.org.

 We provide the needed assets for this project (fileadmin and Database).
-You can download this assets in the Pipeline of Gitlab (link will be provided below) - so you dont have to take care of contents and stuff at all.
+You can download thess assets in the Pipeline of Gitlab (link will be provided below) - so you dont have to take care of contents and stuff at all.
 This ensures that you will have an installation with the latest content up and running.
-Only thing is, that you need to have a backend-user.
-If this doesnt exists on stage.typo3.org or typo3.org you need to create one using the installtool.
+The only thing is that you need to have a backend-user.
+If this isn't the case on stage.typo3.org or typo3.org you need to create one using the installtool.

 Installation